AMikic33/milestone-project-2/README.md

 ## Technologies Used

--HTML - has been used to give instructions to the browser on how to arrange the layout and interprit the code correctly.
+-HTML - has been used to give instructions to the browser on how to arrange the layout and interpret the code correctly.
 -CSS - has been used to style and theme the website.
 - Bootstrap - has been used to help design the framework.
 - Balsamiq - has been used in the design phase to create wireframes.
 - Font Awesome - has been used to insert a font family and icons.
 - Materialize - has been used to help design the framework
-- Javascript - was used to program map feature and some others on the site.
+- JavaScript - was used to program map feature and some others on the site.